Winter Beaver/ Rewilding Safari

-As the chances of seeing the beavers are slimmer over the winter, this trip takes us on the trail of the European beaver where we visit amazing beaver dams, beaver ponds, chewed trees and beaver tracks and trails.
+The chances of seeing the beavers are slimmer during the winter, so this trip takes us on the trail of the European beaver where we visit amazing beaver dams, beaver ponds, chewed trees and beaver tracks and trails on a Rewilding estate.
 We will spend the second half of the tour sitting by the beaver ponds at the end of the safari so wrap up warmly, but we can’t guarantee their appearance.

 We’ll also tell the story of the history of beavers in Scotland, how they re-appeared in Perthshire and why they are so important to the ecology of our rivers and wetlands.
 This is a great trip for families as everyone can collect their own beaver chips and beaver-chewed sticks!

-We run this tour on Wednesday and Saturday afternoon/ evening during the winter and can run a private tour for you if these days aren’t convenient.
+We run this tour on Saturday afternoons/ evenings during the winter and can also run private tours on other days if that’s not convenient.

 Riverbank Beaver Safari